NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-45.md

 Otherwise, if a seventh or eighth layer expert entered the Xu family, he would definitely receive the same treatment as that of the family’s second generation.
 How could he be a flatterer following behind Xu family’s young generation?

-Behind the black-clothed and the drunkard, an unknown entity was manipulating the events.
+Behind the black-clothed man and the drunkard, an unknown entity was manipulating the events.
 Not only all of this all was happening in secret, everything was connected by a single thread.

 Moreover, the other book, which the black-clothed man had not yet completely copied, had to be the other equally famous technique alongside the Blazing technique, the Withered Tree technique.